-No matter where you was, you were told to apply this rule.
+No matter where you were, you were told to apply this rule.
 I tried it a couple of times, but was never comfortable with it.
-I rather did try to book real meetings with spa salons, hair dressers, and nail salons, to try and sell the products and possible also make them do the business.
+Instead, I tried to book real meetings with spa salons, hair dressers, and nail salons, to try and sell the products and possible also make them do the business.

 Presenting Nu Skin’s Commission Plan

-“To qualify for commissions and as an active distributor, you have to generate 100 PSV (personal sales volume) have to purchase or sell a minimum of $100 of its products every month to qualify for multilevel commissions.
+“To qualify for commissions and as an active distributor, you have to generate 100 PSV (personal sales volume), and have to purchase or sell a minimum of $100 in products every month.

 $2,000 in monthly sales must be made by their team, accounting for the majority of Nu Skin’s sales.
 Most of them will lose thousands of dollars in this scheme and have unsold products in their basements”.- Source: Fortune